mobina-soltani/google-calendar-documentation/docs/Recurring.md

 # Conclusion

-By using these 12 steps you will be able to attend an online meeting, you will get regular notification to remind you the exact time of the meeting and you will not miss any meeting.
+By following these 12 steps, you’ll be able to attend your online meetings with ease.
+You’ll receive regular notifications that remind you of the exact meeting time, helping you stay organized and ensuring that you never miss an important session.